On the convex formulations of robust Markov decision processes: Introduction

-Several optimization formulations have been proposed for SGs, including a non-convex quadratic program~\citep{condon1990algorithms} and a linear program for parity games~\citep{schewe2009parity}.
-This linear formulation for parity games has large coefficients but a linear number of variables and constraints.
-Since only weakly-polynomial algorithms are known for linear programs, this formulation does not imply that SGs are polynomial-time solvable.
-However, if strongly polynomial-time LP algorithms are ever designed, as discussed in Smale's 9th open problem for the twenty-first century~\citep{smale1998mathematical}, parity games will also become polynomial-time solvable.
-Other important advances in formulating SGs include semi-definite programming formulations~\citep{allamigeon2018solving} or convex formulations~\citep{boros2017convex} for stochastic mean-payoff games, both with exponentially large coefficients in the constraints.
-Overall, to the best of our knowledge, the results in \cite{schewe2009parity,boros2017convex,allamigeon2018solving} are the only known convex formulations for two-player, zero-sum, mean-payoff SGs, despite decades of active research in the fields of SGs.
+\tb{Closely related to RMDPs, the problem of finding a convex formulation for perfect information mean-payoff stochastic games has been studied extensively~\citep{neyman2003stochastic,solan2015stochastic}.
+It is, in fact, one of the major open questions in this field, as there are no known polynomial-time algorithms for solving these types of games~\citep{zwick1996complexity}.
+Several optimization formulations have been proposed for SGs, including a non-convex quadratic program~\citep{condon1990algorithms}, a linear program for parity games~\citep{schewe2009parity}, semi-definite programming formulations~\citep{allamigeon2018solving} or convex formulations~\citep{boros2017convex}, the last three with exponentially large coefficients in the constraints.}

-In this paper, we derive the first convex formulations that can approximate discounted infinite-horizon RMDP solutions to an arbitrary precision.
-We focus on the classical assumption of sa-rectangularity~\citep{iyengar2005robust}, which states that the transition probabilities out of two different pairs of state-action are independent.
-Our results also extend immediately to s-rectangular RMDPs~\citep{wiesemann2013robust}.
-Our main contributions are as follows.
+In this paper, we derive the first convex formulations that can approximate discounted infinite-horizon RMDP solutions to an arbitrary precision. \tb{We argue that the main difficulty for obtaining a convex formulation of RMDPs is the lack of convexity of the robust Bellman operator, coming from its saddle-point expression, and we overcome this difficulty using an appropriate regularization and a change of variables.} We focus on sa-rectangular RMDPs~\citep{iyengar2005robust} and s-rectangular RMDPs~\citep{wiesemann2013robust}.
+Our {\bf main contributions} are as follows.